-In contrast to traditional entrepreneurship, when the entrepreneurs formulate schemes involving high risks, take brave decisions and use new techniques of production and expand the enterprise with fast speed, such entrepreneurship is called Revolutionary entrepreneurship.
+In contrast to traditional entrepreneurship, when entrepreneurs formulate schemes involving high risks, take brave decisions, use new techniques of production, and expand the enterprise with fast speed, such entrepreneurship is called Revolutionary entrepreneurship.

 In the modern age, most of the educated youth believe in Revolutionary entrepreneurship.

-Some countries like Russia, China, and Eastern Europe, etc. have the highest level of their Industrial Development only through Revolutionary entrepreneurship.
+Some countries like Russia, China, Eastern Europe, etc. have the highest level of Industrial Development only through Revolutionary entrepreneurship.

 The governments provide various facilities, subsidies, and motivations for encouraging decentralized entrepreneurship.